intergo/magento-m2-sms-integration/README.md

 * Allows you to send bulk SMS to customers.<br/>
 * Allows you to send individual SMS to customer<br/>
 * Options to send notifications to admin for all the triggers.<br/>
-* Instantly check whether the settings are correct by sending a test message.<br/>
 * Provide a complete list of sent messages history with the details and the status of the message.
 * Supports Unicode SMS messages.
 </p>